Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Introduction

-Herein, we investigate the anharmonic behaviour of Ge$_2$Sb$_2$Te$_5$, whilst considering the structural properties, \textit{i.e.} the atomic stacking within the unit cell and vdW interactions.
-Furthermore, we use the metric for anharmonic quantification, $\sigma$, which is an evaluation of the local PES \cite{PhysRevMaterials.4.083809}.
+Herein, we investigate the anharmonic behaviour of GST, whilst considering the structural properties, \textit{i.e.} the atomic stacking within the unit cell and van der Waals (vdW) interactions.
+Furthermore, we use the a metric for anharmonic quantification, $\sigma$, proposed by Knoop \textit{et al.} which is an evaluation of distortions on the local PES \cite{PhysRevMaterials.4.083809}.
 We propose that quantifying the magnitude of anharmonic effects would also provide insight into stability of the different stacking models proposed.
-Therefore a study of the affects of anharmonicity for both Petrov and KDH model is undertaken to elucidate the stability of various structural and atomic permutations, whilst also providing insight into material properties of Ge$_2$Sb$_2$Te$_5$. \\
+To achieve this, we sample the PES of the Petrov and KDH models of GST at equilibrium, whilst considering the effects of different DFT exchange-correlation (XC).
+We then perform dynamical sampling of the PES through $ab$ $initio$ molecular dynamics simulations (AIMD), and from this we measure the strength of anharmonic effects for both Petrov and KDH models. \\